 Shunem, a site in the territory of Issachar according to Josh 19:18, is located on the southern edge of the Jezreel near Mount Gilboa.

-gĕdôlâ is sometimes translated “wealthy” (as NJPS) because important people may have achieved their status because of wealth.
-However, not every great person was necessarily wealthy, as noted by Mordecai Cogan and Hayim Tadmor, II Kings: A New Translation with Introduction and Commentary (Anchor Bible 11; Garden City, NY: Doubleday, 1988), 56.

 The woman and her family can be considered well-to-do because “reapers” are working for the family (2 Kings 8:18) and because they have multiple servants (2 Kings 8:22).

-Note the contrast with Abraham in Gen 18:1-8, where Abraham is the one who recognizes special visitors; he orders Sarah to prepare “cakes,” has a servant bring meat, and seats the guests under a tree for their meal.
-The Abraham account is in the parasha for which the Shunammite story is the haftara.
-In both the Abraham and Shunammite accounts, pregnancy rewards hospitality.

 To be sure, she does say to her husband “let us make” the room.
 Yet she is credited with the renovation, for when the prophet (through his assistant Gehazi) offers recompense, the offer is addressed to her alone (2 Kings 8:13).

-Many commentators assume that she was a widow at this point, but that claim is unjustified, as noted by Cogan and Tadmor, II Kings, 88.

 This designation is suggested by David E.S.
 Stein, “Dictionary of Gender in the Torah,” in The Contemporary Torah: A Gender-Sensitive Adaptation of the JPS Translation, edited by David.
 E. S. Stein (Philadelphia: The Jewish Publication Society, 2006), 403.